 In 2020, the College of Physiotherapists of Alberta, the College of Physiotherapists of Manitoba, and the College of Physical Therapists of British Columbia collaborated to generate this guide.
 In 2023, the guide was updated to reflect changes to the regulatory framework governing physiotherapy practice in the province of Alberta.

 The purpose of this guide is to provide direction to physiotherapists regarding how the Standards of Practice apply to pelvic health physiotherapy services.
 It will also detail regulatory expectations regarding post-graduate education.Pelvic Health Guide PDF

-The physiotherapy treatment of pelvic health conditions has considerable high-quality supporting evidence.
-Many physiotherapists are interested in providing pelvic health (internal examinations) services; however, physiotherapy entry-to-practice education currently provides limited instruction in this area.
-Due to the nature of pelvic health services delivered by physiotherapists and the frequent need to incorporate internal examinations in the assessment of pelvic health conditions, it is important that both physiotherapists and members of the public understand how physiotherapists develop their competence and skills and the other considerations that need to be addressed in this area of practice.
+Many physiotherapists provide pelvic health (internal examinations) services, and there is good evidence to support many of the interventions applied by physiotherapists in the treatment of pelvic health conditions.
+However, physiotherapy entry-to-practice education currently provides limited instruction in this area.
+Due to the nature of pelvic health services delivered by physiotherapists and the frequent need to incorporate internal examinations in the assessment and treatment of pelvic health conditions, it is important that both physiotherapists and members of the public understand how physiotherapists develop their competence and skills and the other considerations that need to be addressed in this area of practice.

 The term Pelvic Health (Internal Examinations) is used in the regulatory context to indicate the performance of an internal examination by a physiotherapist for the purpose of assessment or treatment of conditions related to the pelvic floor.